 What the country faces is a raw battle of mob will, manipulated by ruling elites, in which the only ethic in play is might is right; a sort of Nietzche-style collective will to power that seeks to bring to submission all dissident ideas and persons that threaten the status and rule of the collective in power.
 Kuehnelt-Leddihn correctly identifies the totalitarian nature of this conflict.
 I would add that the fuel driving the current battle is comprised of antithetical presuppositions about right and wrong, good and evil, and what constitutes a just society.
 Given these ethical opposites, all that remains is for one side to seize and exercise government power to enshrine the one ethic, and hem in its polar opposite.
 Without a common bedrock of the meaning of virtue and vice, even a republican form of governance--which seeks to restrain majorities--cannot long survive.
 One side will win, and seek to bring the other to heel, by violent means if necessary.
 Erik Ritter von Kuehnelt-Leddihn's trenchant, uncompromising critique of democratism and ochlocratic rule provides an important counterpoint to the prevailing gale-force winds of the status quo.

 *Astute readers will notice that the ebooks by Kuehnelt-Leddihn mentioned above are available through the Mises Institute, dedicated to the Austrian School of Economics, and its principle exponent, Ludwig von Mises.
 It would be a mistake, however, to label Kuehnelt-Leddihn a modern-day libertarian, for he departs from libertarianism at several key points.
 Kuehnelt-Leddihn described himself both as a "liberal of the extreme right," and an "extreme conservative arch-liberal."
-In some ways, his thought was hard to categorize.
+In some ways, his thought is hard to categorize.
 Where he most sympathized with Mises and company was in his thorough-going rejection of totalitarian statism, whether democratic, socialist, National Socialist, fascist, or communist.

 **It should be noted that Kuehnelt-Leddihn fully rejected the practice of slavery in the ante-bellum period of US history, as well as the violence of the Reconstruction era and Jim Crow period.
 He specifically noted the early efforts of Charles Carroll, the only Roman Catholic signer of the Declaration of Independence, to ban the practice of slavery in the state of Maryland (see Menace, p.
 12).
 Kuehnelt-Leddihn used the term Negro only as normal convention of the time.